CS5008Fall2025/c-practice-maggiesomiakiraneu/Report.md

      - void * malloc(size_t) - allocates memory specified in size on the heap and returns a pointer to that location
      - void * calloc(size_t num_elements, size_t element_size) - contiguous allocation for allocating arrays with the default value of 0.
 Slower than malloc.
      - int rand(void) - returns a random integer between 0 and RAND_MAX.
 Seed should be set before hand.
-   1. library 1
+   1. stdio.h – used for input, output and file handling operations
-      * function 1
+      * printf() – prints formatted output to the console
-      * function 2
+      * scanf() – reads formatted input from the console
-      * function 3
+      * fopen() – opens a file for reading or writing

-   2. library 2
+   2. string.h – deals with string and memory manipulation
-      * function 1
+      * strlen() – returns the length of a string
-      * function 2
+      * strcpy() – copies one string into another
-      * function 3
+      * strcmp() – compares two strings

-   3. library 3
+   3. math.h – provides math functions and constants
-      * function 1
+      * sqrt() – finds the square root of a number
-      * function 2
+      * pow() – raises a number to a power
-      * function 3
+      * sin() – gets the sine of an angle

 8. Looking at the struct Point and Polygon, we have a mix of values on the heap, and we make ample use of pointers.
 Take a moment to draw out how you think that looks after `create_triangle(2,3)` is called (see an example below).
 The important part of the drawing it to see that not everything is stored together in memory, but in different locations!
 Store the image file in your github repo and link it here.
 You can use any program to draw it such as [drawIO](https://app.diagrams.net/), or even draw it by hand and take a picture of it.